waynegakuo/nano-studio/README.md

 ---

 ## How it works 🧠🖼️
-Nano Studio utilizes Google's "Nano Banana" — the official Gemini 2.5 Flash Image generation and editing model — to combine an uploaded product image with a detailed, text-based background prompt.
+Nano Studio utilizes Google's "Nano Banana Pro" — the official Gemini 3 Pro's Image generation and editing model — to combine an uploaded product image with a detailed, text-based background prompt.

 - You upload a product snapshot 📷
 - You describe the desired background or vibe using natural language 📝
 - The model composes a studio-grade image that blends your product with an authentic, evocative backdrop in seconds ⚡

-"Nano Banana" (Gemini 2.5 Flash Image) uses conversational prompts to make consistent, high-quality edits to photos — changing colors, adding objects, altering textures, and more — while preserving realism and product integrity.
+"Nano Banana Pro" (Gemini 3 Pro's Image) uses conversational prompts to make consistent, high-quality edits to photos — changing colors, adding objects, altering textures, and more — while preserving realism and product integrity.

 ---